tc39/notes/es7/2015-11/nov-18.md

 AWB: RegExp has an abstract base and a concerete base

-AWB: the public interface that it exposes, exec/split etc… essentially all the methods on the interface.
+AWB: the public interface that it exposes, exec/split etc... essentially all the methods on the interface.
 No methods to provide a subclass interface, it is important \w match & replace that any class that provides those methods be a subclass of a RegExp Object.
 The String object was restructed in es6, so it works with any object with that implement.
 RegExp has a subclass interface, and it is exec.
 This is very intentional, 1 kernel method is required and a subclass works.
 By implementing this one concrete method, the abstract algos will work.

 AWB: exec shows up in many places, public interface, key kernel method for subclass interface, and depends on the internal matcher algorithim.